Two Cuban doctors in Kenya kidnapped by suspected jihadists - Journal du Cameroun

 Kenyan police spokesman Charles Owino said the assailants used two Toyota Probox cars to block the vehicle that the doctors were travelling in.

-The driver of the doctors’ vehicle was arrested “and is currently being interrogated,” he said.
+The driver of the doctors’ vehicle was arrested and is being questioned, he said.

 A senior police officer, who asked not to be named, told AFP: “From the modus operandi and the fact that they went towards the Somalia border, we have reasons to believe that the kidnappers are Al-Shabaab.”